 Both areas of the Mackay SDA offer their own unique opportunities.

-Racecourse area
+Racecourse Mill area

-• Offers short to medium term opportunities for pilot and demonstration commercial-scale projects.
+• Offers short to medium-term opportunities for pilot and demonstration commercial-scale projects.

 • Opportunity to co-locate with the existing sugar mill and build on the existing infrastructure supporting the sugar refinery and co-generation facilities.